MarkoSterbentz/nlp-recipe-chatbot/README.md

 This project builds off of the [previous course project](https://github.com/MarkoSterbentz/nlp-recipe-transformer) in order to provide a nice conversational interface for working one's way through a recipe.
 We utilized Rasa for parsing in input from the user, as well as extracting intent from their statements.
 These intents are then mapped to user interaction stories, which can be found in `stories.md`.
-Rasa's NLU module predicts where the story is going in order to the appropriate prompts/output and carry out the required actions for the user.
+Rasa's NLU module evaluates the user's input to predict where the interaction is going, and uses this prediction to provide the appropriate prompts/output and to carry out the required actions for the user.

 The full domain for this conversational agent can be found in `domain.yml`.